nraw/board_games_analysis/analysis.md

 Also checked negotiation game and found out about Dune which looks like a jewel and having watched a video about it we found out about War of the Ring which should be an awesome 2 player war game.
 Under Maze category we found Burgle Bros which might be an awesome Co-op game!

+An interesting party game Deception: Hong Kong - https://www.youtube.com/watch?v=CDWvHrt6kG0 The Resistance: Avalon is also very sneaky.
+Just one is a party game where everybody gets to try to describe 1 word with different words.

 ## Most diverse creators (most different categories/mechanics x ratings per creator)

 ## What mechanics are the most rated?
 Top rated per mechanic?
 What are the most/least common mechanics?